-The Arc’teryx Atom Hoody and Atom Jacket may very well be Arc’teryx’s best-known product line, and for good reason.
+The Arc’teryx Atom Hoody and Atom Jacket may well be Arc’teryx’s best-known product line, and for good reason.
 For more than 15 years the Atom has deftly blended performance, comfort and style, winning over customers with its durability and versatility.
 In 2023, the Atom LT underwent a name change, becoming simply the Atom Hoody and Atom Jacket in both men’s and women’s versions.
-The Atom SL is now the Atom Lightweight in the women’s version but is still called the SL in the men’s version - at least for now.
+The Atom SL is the "superlight" version available for men and women, and it was just updated for spring 2025.
+(Point of clarification: Arc'teryx briefly renamed the women's version the Atom Lightweight but has returned to the SL moniker for 2025.)

-In this review, we take a closer look at the Atom (LT) vs Atom SL/Atom Lightweight.
-If you're debating between the Atom (LT) and the Atom Heavyweight, we compare them here: https://outdoorcrunch.com/atom-ar-vs-atom-lt/.
+In this review, we take a closer look at the Atom (LT) vs Atom SL.
+If you're debating between the Atom and the Atom Heavyweight, we compare them here.

 At a glance